• Proposed

 Justification

-Ramaria coulterae is an uncommon but widespread species in the Pacific Northwest, currently known from ~30 locations.
+Ramaria coulterae is an uncommon but widespread species in the Pacific Northwest, currently known from ~30 sites.
 Habitat requirements are largely unknown, but it appears to be restricted to mature or old growth forests, which are in decline in the Pacific Northwest due to stand replacing fires and logging.
 While the species is likely undergoing a population decline due to the loss and decline of its habitat, its broad distribution could be mitigating the rate of decline.
 Based on current information, it is assessed as Least Concern.

 Taxonomic notes